strangebuzz/cache-watcher/README.txt

 @Done
 ————————————————————————————————————————————————————————————————————————————————

+* Transfered the ConfigDirectory constant in the config structure
 * Compute the time it takes to get the files list
 * Renamed cc to sfcw
 * Added handling of absolute paths